Andrew-Pomar/RCHS-First-Robotics-Coding/INSTRUCTIONS.md

   - https://www.chiefdelphi.com/t/pathplanner-2025-beta/472443
     - from the same person who made the 2025 example code
 - make sure that you make a path with the least amount of checkpoints that you can.
 Each checkpoint increases the total time by (I believe) 5 ms (this will add up for the alloted time you're given).

+## UPDATED PATHPLANNER GUIDE
+Highkey just download the example code from CTRE's official github and upload your tunerconstants.jar and your robotcontainer.jar.
+This fixes the issue I had when it was crashing on start.

 ## WPILIB
 This version of VS Code has basically everything you need.
 There is also documentation for basically everything.
 Chief Delphi, Reddit, Stack Overflow, and AI tools are your best friends.
 Also, the Wood Mentors are very helpful in this part.